samuelaguilera/fresh-forms-for-gravity/readme.txt

 	return $post_has_form;
 }`

+After doing the above, you need to **flush your host/plugin and browser cache**.

 = Is Varnish caching supported? =

 Fresh Forms targets only WordPress caching plugins, it doesn't communicate with your server directly.
 If you have a WordPress installed to manage Varnish cache and this plugin has support for the DONOTCACHEPAGE constant, Fresh Forms should work out of the box.